jakeva/jakeva.github.io/_posts/2013-03-25-Bookmarking.md

 I gave it another few shots, but in the end, XMarks was not my knight in shining armor.
 Maybe it is for some people.
 For me, it was worse than the problem it was supposed to solve.

 So what works for me?
 [Pinboard](https://pinboard.in), that's what.
-For about 10 bucks, up front and non-recurring, you get an online repository for your bookmarks.
-For 25$ a year (including the first 10), they'll save off a webcrawled copy for you, so if your bookmarked site is taken offline, you still have it.
+For about 10$, up front and non-recurring, you get an online repository for your bookmarks.
+For about 25$ a year (including the first 10), they'll save off a webcrawled copy for you, so if your bookmarked site is taken offline, you still have it.
 This is MY solution.

 I 'innovated' one last piece myself, though.
 After moving all my bookmarks to Pinboard, I deleted every last one from my browsers.
-Then, I set up a single folder in each containing no more than ten of my most important, including a bookmarklet to add the current page to Pinboard, and a bookmark to my Pinboard collection itself.
-EDIT: I've actually added a second folder for my most common web development sites for quicker access.
-So, two folders on the bookmark bar of each browser, and everything else is treated as a sort of quality control queue into my Pinboard account, which I clean up periodically.
+Then, I set up an efficient and small system on each of my browsers.
+A couple of static folders on the bookmark bar of each browser, and everything else is conceptually queued up to be added into my Pinboard account, which I clean up periodically.

 Now, when I find a webpage I think I want to bookmark, I bookmark it to the toolbar folder of the browser I'm in.
 This way, I don't needlessly clutter up my Pinboard with junk links, I save the ones I want.
 Then, when I have time to go through them, I add them to Pinboard and remove them from the toolbar.
 This yields the effect of using browser bookmarks as a sort of quality control queue into my Pinboard collection.